Girard School of Business

 Spiritual direction can only be learned through direct, hands-on practice.
 Merrimack provides you with two semesters (totaling more than 100 hours) of supervised training in spiritual direction, with ongoing feedback and reflection from faculty and fellow students.

 Our spiritual direction master’s degree program is led by distinguished instructors who combine academic renown with years of practice as spiritual directors.
-You’ll learn from experts such as Father Raymond Dlugos, OSA, a psychologist and theologian; Dr. Yehezkel Landau, an internationally recognized interfaith leader, Dr. Mary Kantor, a feminist theologian and spiritual director; Dr. Maria Teresa Davila, a leading Catholic Hispanic theologian; Renee Snow, MD, a psychiatrist and spiritual director; and Dr. Joseph Kelley, a leading scholar in the thought of Saint Augustine, as well as a psychologist and spiritual director.
+You’ll learn from experts such as Father Raymond Dlugos, OSA, a psychologist and theologian; Dr. Yehezkel Landau, an internationally recognized interfaith leader, Dr. Mary Kantor, a pastoral minister and chaplain; Dr. Maria Teresa Davila, a leading Catholic Hispanic theologian; Renee Snow, MD, a psychiatrist and spiritual director; and Dr. Joseph Kelley, a leading scholar in the thought of Saint Augustine, as well as a psychologist and spiritual director.

 Merrimack College’s spiritual direction master’s degree aligns with modern attitudes about spirituality, religion and tolerance.
 The desire for a greater spiritual dimension in daily life is increasing around the world, both within and outside of organized religious faiths.
 Spiritual directors are uniquely qualified to meet this demand, helping individuals understand their own spirituality and bring a sense of purpose to their lives.